 If you are unsure please contact your home institution international office to clarify before completing your learning agreement.
 After completing your exams, you will receive a transcript from City, University of London detailing the modules you took and grades you received.

-Modules varies for incoming students, find out more about what modules City have on individual course pages or contact the International Office for specific information.
+Modules varies for incoming students.
+It is recommended to contact the relevant School at City for specific information.
 Please note that module availability changes annually and are also subject to change due to timetabling and unforeseen changes.

 Different types of study sessions